chandana2005/Dysvoice/README.md

 - Step 7: Pushed code to GitHub
 Pushed the updated model/train.py, requirements.txt and .gitignore to GitHub with the commit message "Day 2: data loading function complete, 2917 samples".

+## Day 3
+### Goal of Day 3
+Write the audio preprocessing function, write the Whisper fine-tuning training loop, and run training on a free cloud GPU overnight.

+### **What is Preprocessing?**
+Before the AI model can learn from audio, the raw .wav files need to be converted into a format Whisper understands.
+This is called preprocessing:

+1. Load the audio file using librosa
+2. Resample to 16000Hz (16kHz) — Whisper requires this exact sample rate
+3. Extract log-Mel features using Whisper's own processor — this converts the audio waveform into a visual representation of sound frequencies that the model can learn from

+This is a lossless conversion — no information is lost, just reformatted.

+### **What is Fine-Tuning?**
+Whisper is already pre-trained on 680,000 hours of normal speech.
+Fine-tuning means we take this already-smart model and teach it the specific patterns of dysarthric speech using our TORGO dataset.
+Think of it like a doctor who already knows medicine, now specialising in a specific condition.

+### **What is Loss?**
+During training, the model makes a prediction for each audio file and compares it to the correct transcript.
+The difference between the prediction and the correct answer is called loss:

+- High loss = model got it very wrong
+- Low loss = model got it right
+- The goal is to reduce loss over time through 10 epochs of training

+### **What is an Epoch?**
+One epoch means the model has seen all 2917 samples once.
+We run 10 epochs — so the model sees the full dataset 10 times, getting better each time.

+### **Why Google Colab and Kaggle?**
+Training a deep learning model requires a GPU (Graphics Processing Unit) which is extremely expensive hardware.
+Our laptops don't have one.
+Google Colab and Kaggle both offer free cloud GPUs:

+- Google Colab — free Tesla T4 GPU, ~12 hours per day
+- Kaggle — free Tesla T4 x2 GPU, 30 hours per week

+We used Colab for epochs 1-6 and switched to Kaggle for epochs 7-10 after hitting Colab's daily GPU limit.

+### **Steps Completed**

+- Step 1: Added preprocessing function to model/train.py
+  Loads each .wav file, resamples to 16kHz, extracts Mel features using WhisperProcessor

+- Step 2: Added training loop to model/train.py
+  Loads whisper-small from HuggingFace, moves it to GPU, runs 10 epochs, saves checkpoints every 2 epochs so progress is not lost if GPU disconnects

+- Step 3: Set up Google Colab
+  Created new notebook, switched runtime to T4 GPU, mounted Google Drive, uploaded TORGO dataset to Drive, ran training

+- Step 4: Training ran epochs 1-6 on Colab
+  Loss dropped from 2.69 → 0.0001 showing significant learning.
+  Checkpoint saved to Google Drive after every 2 epochs.

+- Step 5: Colab GPU limit hit after epoch 6
+  Free Colab GPU has a daily usage limit.
+Switched to Kaggle to continue training.

+- Step 6: Set up Kaggle notebook
+  Uploaded TORGO dataset and epoch 6 checkpoint to Kaggle as a dataset.
+  Switched accelerator to T4 x2 GPU.
+Loaded checkpoint and resumed training from epoch 7.

+- Step 7: Training resumed on Kaggle from epoch 7 Epochs 7, 8, 9, 10 running on Kaggle GPU.
+  Final model will be saved to /kaggle/working/dysvoice_whisper.pt

 # DEVELOPER 2: